FbW-E01/PB-operators-logical/README.md

 1. Check the result of:

-- a AND b.
+- a) a AND b.

-- a OR b.
+- b) a OR b.

-- NOT a AND b.
+- c) NOT (a AND b).

 2. Declare three more variables "x", "y", "z".
 Give these variables number values.

 3. Check the result of whether:

-- x is greater than z AND x is greater than y.
+- a) x is greater than z AND x is greater than y.

-- x is NOT equal to y.
+- b) x is NOT equal to y.

-- z is less than y OR z is greater than x.
+- c) z is less than y OR z is greater than x.

-- x is equal to z OR x is NOT equal to y.
+- d) x is equal to z OR x is NOT equal to y.

-- x is greater than or equal to 10 AND y is less than or equal to 10.
+- e) x is greater than or equal to 10 AND y is less than or equal to 10.

-- x multiplied by z is less than 100 OR whether x multiplied by y is greater than 100.
+- f) x multiplied by z is less than 100 OR whether x multiplied by y is greater than 100.

+4. BONUS: Explain in words the logic of each result in a comment after the result.